Miles-Black/Methanol-and-terpene-sensors/README.md

 # Methanol-and-terpene-sensors
-An Integrated Methanol and Terpene Sensing Platform for Real-Time VOC Profiling of Nitrogen-Stressed Cotton Plants SAS analysis and Duncan mulitple range test was used for doing statistical analysis Excel regression data analysis was used for correlations between VOC and physiology
+An Integrated Methanol and Terpene Sensing Platform for Real-Time VOC Profiling of Nitrogen-Stressed Cotton Plants.
+SAS analysis and Duncan mulitple range test was used for doing statistical analysis Excel regression data analysis was used for correlations between VOC and physiology